joshday/OnlineStats.jl/docs/src/index.md

 # Basics

-**OnlineStats** is a Julia package which provides *online parallelizable algorithms* for statistics and models.
+**OnlineStats** is a Julia package which provides *online parallelizable algorithms* for statistics.
 Online algorithms are well suited for streaming data or when data is too large to hold in memory.
 Observations are processed one at a time and all **algorithms use O(1) memory**.

 ## Installation